sunlabuiuc/PyHealth/hackthon/202410-sunlab-hackthon.md

 ## Mentors
 - Zhenbang Wu: Ph.D. student at UIUC, working on foundation model for healthcare.
 - John Wu: Ph.D. student at UIUC, working on explainable AI for healthcare.
+- Dr. Jimeng Sun, Health Innovation Professor at Computer Science Department and Carle's Illinois College of Medicine at UIUC.